mon-b/mon-b/README.md

 ## Hi there 👋

-I'm Mon :) I'm a second-year Computer Science student at UC Chile.
+I'm Mon :) I'm a third-year Computer Science student at UC Chile.

 -> About me
 <p align="center">